 Before saying goodbye, don’t forget to stop by the Christkindlmarkt in the main train station to catch a glimpse of the amazing Christmas tree decorated in Swarovski crystal gems.
 (Kristin at Swiss Family Travel)

 Celebrating Christmas in the Philippines is something Filipinos look forward to every year.
-The celebration starts from September 1st through the first week of January of the following year.
+People celebrate from September 1st through the first week of January of the following year.
 Time is spent preparing Christmas decorations, playing the songs of the season, and putting up the Christmas tree on September 1 until the first week of January.

 One of the cities to visit during this time is the beautiful Dumaguete City located in the south of the country.
 Here is the well known “Christmas House” showcasing their majestic Christmas decorations inside and out to the public.
 There are a lot of things to do in the city, one of which is a party that is thrown to the less fortunate children of the city annually organized by the owner of this famous “Christmas House”.
-On the night of December 24th there are celebrations in the bars, restaurants, tempurahan kiosk (street food), and along Rizal boulevard until the fireworks go off at midnight.
+On Christmas eve there are celebrations in the bars, restaurants, tempurahan kiosk (street food), and along Rizal boulevard until the fireworks go off at midnight.

 Two of the local parks have carnival rides and games throughout the season, Quezon Park has a 60 ft tall Christmas tree in its center.
 Catholics observe the traditional 9 day mass which they attend at 5 o’ clock in the morning from December 16 until Christmas Eve.
 Almost every household is has a Christmas Party where an abundance of food is set on the table, the Manito/Manita game is played (a gift exchange for the group), and the ever famous karaoke never disappoints.
 (Ferna Mae of Everywhere with Ferna)